2498 Chiefswood Road • P.O. Box 5000 Ohsweken ON • N0A 1M0 Home | Contact Us | Privacy

 • March 30, 2024 – Expert Evidence to be delivered by Canada and Ontario; and Plaintiff to deliver any reply to expert reports to defendant’s expert reports

-• May 1, 2024 – MCFN (intervener) to deliver expert evidence
+• May 1, 2024 – MCFN (intervener) to deliver Expert Evidence

 © 2008 Six Nations Council.
 All rights reserved.